 In cases where abilities do not accurately reflect their skill, education, and training levels, courts can use one’s education and experience as evidence that they should be earning a greater amount than they do.
 Consequently, a court can impute income to a spouse—effectively adding income to a person’s financials, creating a legal fiction that they earn more than they claim.

 You should not have to endure the challenges of advocating for you and your family’s interests during a California family law dispute.
 Serious issues demand serious law professionals with effective legal solutions.
-Our team at Fenchel Family Law is here to guide you through sophisticated legal matters involving California family law to help protect your legal interests.
+Our team at Fenchel Family Law PC is here to guide you through sophisticated legal matters involving California family law to help protect your legal interests.

-Contact Fenchel Family Law online to schedule an initial consultation about your case or call our firm today at (415) 650-1112 to make an appointment.
+Contact Fenchel Family Law PC online to schedule an initial consultation about your case or call our firm today at (415) 650-1112 to make an appointment.